kwadjoahodo/SAFMOD/README.md

 ******************************** SHEFFIELD ARABLE FARM MODEL (SAFMOD) **********************************

-SAFMOD is an arable farm level model, which consist of four modules: profit maximisation, nitrate leaching and risk minimisation models.
+SAFMOD is an arable farm level model, which consists of four modules: profit maximisation, nitrate leaching and risk minimisation models.
 The model combines mixed-integer, risk (MOTAD) and weighted goal programming approaches to optimise three arable farming objectives: profit, nitrate leaching and risk subject to the following constraints: